Expressions

 }

-Functions can be defined to be symmetric or antisymmetric in their arguments.
+Symbols can have special properties that alters their behaviour.
+Most of these properties apply when the symbol is used as a function.
+For example, a symbol can be (anti)symmetric.
 This has the effect that the function arguments will be sorted according to the canonical form.
 For example, f(3,2,1) where f is symmetric:

 from symbolica import Expression